2 - TIME NATIONAL CHAMPIONS

 VERNON LAKERS

-After a one years leave of absence the franchise adopted a new name, the Vernon Lakers, for the 1980-81 season.
+After the league granted the franchise a one years leave of absence, the franchise adopted a new name, the Vernon Lakers, for the 1980-81 season.
 They kept that name till the end of 1994-95 season.

-Hank Aarsen Sr., (Vern Dye?), Sheldon Bloomer, Ray Williment Sr.
+Owners - Hank Aarsen Sr., Sheldon Bloomer, Ray Williment Sr., (Vern Dye?)

 Vernon Lakers Logo 1980-81

-The previous Vernon Canadians ownership group continued with the new 'Vernon Lakers Junior 'A' Team in the 1980-81 season.
+The previous Vernon Canadians ownership group continued with the new 'Vernon Lakers Junior 'A' Team for the 1980-81 season.

-Hank Aarsen Sr. would be the General Manager.
-Coaching the 1980-81 team were Russ Newton who was replaced sometime during the season by Gary Criss with a combined record of R.S.
-56GP-8W-48L-0T
+Hank Aarsen Sr. would be the General Manager and coaching the 1980-81 team was Russ Newton who was replaced sometime during the season by Gary Criss.
+The two coaches had a combined record of; Regular Season 56GP-8W-48L-0T.
+The team failed to make the playoffs for a second time, the first being 1978.

 From Rays Obituary...Ray Williment had been actively involved in Vernon Minor Hockey culminating in his ownership of the Vernon Lakers Junior 'A' Team in the 1981-82 season.

-The team was sold following the playoffs to Carl & Ivy Ememark and Bud Russel.
+The team was eventually sold following the playoffs to Carl & Ivy Ememark and Bud Russel.

 Vernon Lakers Logo 1980-89